 With all the blockbuster games arriving this year, the gamer in your life is going to need a souped-up rig to handle the onslaught.
 But which laptop to get?
 Do you go for extreme portability, face-melting power or find that ever-elusive best-of-both-worlds machine?
-To help with your gifting decisions -- and what to get for yourself -- here are our top picks for gaming laptops for 2015.
+To help with your gifting decisions -- and what to get for yourself -- here are our top picks for gaming laptops.